 - Attribute A in Tool A must be mapped via a mapping file to Attribute B in Tool B etc. This goes for attributes, links, attachments, and all data elements in each data model.

-- A user interface (UI) will have to be developed to allow for the mapping creation and management.
+- A user interface (UI) will have to be developed to allow for mapping creation and management.

 Standard Feature Set of REST API